markhatton/google-ngrams/README.md

 ### Limitations

 At present `get-allngrams.sh` does not download the 0-9, punctuation, nor 'other' data files.
-These can be downloaded using `get-ngrams`.
+These can be downloaded using `get-ngrams.sh`.